klausbreyer/v01.io/content/posts/shape-up-track-for-scrum---how-to-hack-a-process/index.md

 - We didn't use [Hill charts](https://basecamp.com/shapeup/3.4-chapter-13#work-is-like-a-hill) for progress but integrated the Shape up Team into our Scrum reviews.

  ### Bigger Picture
-To scale up Shape Up for larger Orgs, UX must end up in a position where it only provides sparring to the builders while already leading the pitches for the next feature together with the PO.
+{{< highlight >}}To scale up Shape Up for larger Orgs, UX must end up in a position where it only provides sparring to the builders while already leading the pitches for the next feature together with the PO.{{< /highlight >}}

    ![](2022-11-16-processes-scrum-vs.-shapeup-v3-compare.svg)

-But because our pitch could have been at a better altitude, we needed to make some decisions during the sprint.
+{{< highlight >}}But because our pitch could have been at a better altitude, we needed to make some decisions during the sprint.
 So we ended up in an "RND Mode".
 This will scale poorly for a larger product/dev org.
-But in the end, it was a fundamental agile approach because we could show real things to actual customers, making important decisions on the way.
+But in the end, it was a fundamental agile approach because we could show real things to actual customers, making important decisions on the way.{{< /highlight >}}

    ![](2022-11-16-processes-scrum-vs.-shapeup-v3-corporate-rnd-mode.svg)

 ## Whats next?
 This particular team's next step is to decide its future process.
 But not by a rash decision to throw Scrum entirely overboard.
 First, the other engineers and designers need to gather some experience with Shape up.
-Only then a well-informed (and advocated!) decision for the future process is possible for the whole team.
+Only then a well-informed ({{< highlight >}}and advocated!{{< /highlight >}}) decision for the future process is possible for the whole team.

-Ultimately, it is not just about Scrum vs. Shape Up.
+{{< highlight >}}Ultimately, it is not just about Scrum vs. Shape Up.
 [It is essential to know the methods (in their purity) and to have applied them.
-Only then can you properly assess and use the tradeoffs.](https://changelog.com/gotime/247)
+Only then can you properly assess and use the tradeoffs.](https://changelog.com/gotime/247){{< /highlight >}}

 So, if you (as the reader) will only take away one thing: You can have both.
 You can try something out without sacrificing what works.

 It is the scientific method - just for processes.

-But somebody needs to own the process of improving the process ([as Cal Newport wrote in his book](https://www.calnewport.com/books/a-world-without-email/)).
+{{< highlight >}}But somebody needs to own the process of improving the process ([as Cal Newport wrote in his book](https://www.calnewport.com/books/a-world-without-email/)).{{< /highlight >}}

 If there are any questions, inspirations, or other thoughts: feel free to contact me via [email](mailto:kb@v01.io).
 I am happy to chat about this topic and Shape Up in general - because this brings an exciting new aspect to my 12-year-long journey: teams working happy, focused, and collaboratively on problems that are worth it.